JackJPowell/hass-unfoldedcircle/README.md

 > [!TIP] > **device:** will match the case-sensitive name of your remote defined in the web configurator on the remote page. **command** will match the case-senstitive name of the pre-defined (custom or codeset) command defined for that remote. **num_repeats** is optional.

-## Additional Services
+## Additional Actions
-There is now a service to update defined activities.
+There is now an action to update defined activities.
 This will be initially released with the option to enable/disable the 'prevent sleep' option within the selected activity.
 ```
 service: unfoldedcircle.update_activity
 target: